Outlines and Plans

 Re-read the third page in the Writing Tip series – Part 3 – Pantster or Plotter.
 What type of writer are you?

-Or, move onto the fourth page – Part 5 – Your Characters
+Or, move onto the fifth page – Part 5 – Your Characters